ThisIsKRK/gatsby-starter-netlify-cms/src/content/blog/the-complete-and-ultimate-guide-to-coworking-spaces/index.md

 ![Coworking-JP-Nagar](./Coworking-JP-Nagar.jpg)

-In Bengaluru we have some amazing coworking spots, but [this one](https://app.gofloaters.com/#/home/explore/spacedetail/-Le1LLjd0N74044YI0eo) in JP Nagar is particularly bright and welcoming with its yellow walls, potted plants, and well laid out spaces.
+in Bangalore we have some amazing coworking spots, but [this one](https://app.gofloaters.com/#/home/explore/spacedetail/-Le1LLjd0N74044YI0eo) in JP Nagar is particularly bright and welcoming with its yellow walls, potted plants, and well laid out spaces.
 There’s also a training room and conference room on hand, which is always a bonus.
 When you enter this space, you feel ready to work and get on with your day.

 **Comfortable furniture**